danielwe/vim-butter/README.md

 Finally, `vim-butter` defines the command `:Drop`, an improvement on the `:drop` command in the spirit of the commands above.
-It aims to be the sanest way to navigate straight to a file that may or may not already be open in some (possibly hidden) buffer.
-With `:Drop`, a special buffer (i.e., `buftype` other than `""`) will never be abandoned; the window will instead split in the same manner as when using `:drop` from buffer that is impossible to abandon (typically because it is modified and `&hidden` is disabled).
+It aims to be the sanest way to navigate straight to a file that may or may not already be open in some window already.
+Like `:drop`, `:Drop` will jump to the window in which the file is already open, or open it in the current window, which is split if the current buffer cannot be abandoned; however, `:Drop` adds extra precautions if the current buffer is special or if the current window is a preview window.
+In these cases, it will first move back to the previous window, and if the buffer is still special, the window will be split, as if `:drop` had been called on a buffer that cannot be abandoned.
+A special buffer is a buffer that has a `buftype` other than `""`, or is unlisted.

 Give it a try: call `:Drop $MYVIMRC` from a help buffer, preview window or similar.

+Note: full functionality of this command requires a vim that has the `:drop` command, i.e., one that was compiled with either the gui or clientserver options or has patch 8.0.1508.
+If this is unavailable, `:Drop` will not be able to move to a window where the file is already open.

 ### similar plugins

-Other plugins seem to focus on the buffer deletion part, while I tend to think of this as a nice collateral effect.
+Other plugins seem to focus on the buffer deletion part, while I tend to think of this as a nice collateral result.
 The main goal of `vim-butter` is to sanitize basic buffer browsing.

 * I drew inspiration from https://github.com/qpkorr/vim-bufkill.